hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 ---

-Finally, here's a practical application to cheap traffic enforcement.
+Finally, here's a practical application: *cheap traffic enforcement*.
 Suppose traffic police monitor a stretch of highway of length $L$.
 They clock a car entering the stretch and leaving a time $T$ later.
 Without using a radar gun, they know from the MVT (see graph below) that the car was